KeithPrinkey-ops/KeithPrinkey-ops.github.io/README.md

 # KeithPrinkey-ops.github.io

 I am the chief techncial Officer for World eSports LLC.
+We are currently working on a solution that will better assist smaller real-life sports leagues.
+We will also support virtual leagues.